maassregina/EMI/README.md

 The RVSP (reverse vertical seismic profiling) method - more commonly used in controlled-source seismology - was here adapted for imaging with earthquakes.
 The code is demonstrated using local earthquake data from Krafla volcano, NE Iceland, in a Python framework.

 ## Support
-If you have any questions or comments, please don't hesitate to contact maass@cp.dias.ie.
+If you have any questions or comments, please don't hesitate to contact me.

-## Project status
-This is a new repository and it will be expanded, improved and updated in the next couple of weeks and months.